-If you have been listed as an offending parent in a dependency case, I encourage you to call AAA Family Law at 407-260-6001 and schedule a free thirty-minute initial consultation with me.
+If you have been listed as an offending parent in a child dependency case, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation with me.
 At the consultation I will listen to your situation regarding DCF and come up with a plan of action to resolve your case in the most favorable manner.
 Then I will quote you a fixed attorney retainer fee, not an hourly rate whose total you cannot predict.

-For additional information on child dependency cases relating to the Florida Department of Children and Families, please click on these other pages on this website:
+For additional information on Florida Department of Children and Families cases, please click on these other pages on this website: